-4.2 Characteristics of sensors (GPS, IMU, LiDAR scanner)
+4.2 Characteristics of sensors (GPS, IMU, LiDAR scanner, camera)

-The selection of a suitable and appropriate optimization scheme for flight duration minimization requires a comprehensive understanding of the characteristics of the variables involved and their observation by the sensors.
+The selection of a suitable and appropriate optimisation scheme for flight duration minimisation requires a comprehensive understanding of the characteristics of the variables involved and their observation by the sensors.
 Information about the navigation sensors (IMU and GPS units) is important for evaluation and control of the error.
 Further, the spatial interrelationship between the LiDAR scanner and IMU unit should also be known.
 Therefore, it is assumed that the latest calibration reports of all sensors are available.
-The values of precision parameters are selected from the paper by Glennie [16] for the calculation of the propagated errors in the LiDAR data [5].
+The values of precision parameters are selected from the paper by Glennie (2007) for the calculation of the propagated errors in the LiDAR data (Dashora and Lohani, 2013b).
 Details of the error calculation are beyond the scope of this paper.
-However, it should be noted that the flying height (H) and half scan angle (φ), which are decision variables in optimization process, participate in the error calculation.
-'ALTM3100 EA' LiDAR scanner, which is manufactured by 'Optech Inc.', is used in this study.
-Similarly, 'Applanix DSS 322', which is a medium format digital airborne camera, is selected.
-Following Tables 2 and 3 show the salient and relevant features of 'ALTM3100 EA' scanner and 'Applanix DSS 322' camera.
+However, it should be noted that the flying height (H) and half scan angle (φ), which are decision variables in optimisation process, participate in the error calculation.
+ALTM3100 EA LiDAR scanner, which is manufactured by Optech Inc., is used in this study.
+Similarly, Applanix DSS 322, which is a medium format digital airborne camera, is selected.
+Following Tables 2 and 3 show the salient and relevant features of ALTM3100 EA scanner and Applanix DSS 322 camera.